challiday21/Brief-README-Angular/README.md

 ---------------------------

 To visualise the cart, another component `Cart` is created:
-`ng generate component cart` .
+`ng generate component cart`.

-The cart service can then be imported into this cart component class:
+The cart service can similarly be imported into this cart-component class :

 `import { Component } from '@angular/core';`
 `import { CartService } from '../cart.service';`